Vinnix00/Image-Colorization-System/PMP-PLAN/E-Project_Closing.md

 **4.2 OBJECTIVES**

-Group G managed to achieve the objectives initialized since the beginning of the project.
+Group G Sdn Bhd managed to achieve the objectives initialized since the beginning of the project.
 A system that is AI powered, which uses deep learning technique has been made.
 Deep learning is used in this project to colorize grayscale image.

 **4.3 IMPACTS**